peena5370/payroll-hrms-sapi/README.md

 # A Human Resource Payroll Management System
-A FYP project during degress study
+A FYP project during degree study
+- Project designed with multi-layered architecture design which having the system, process and experience layer for the API design.

 ## Tools & Frameworks
 ### Programming Languages